technology-toolbox/website/content/blog/jjameson/2008/04/08/wsus-clients-failing-with-error-0x80244019-after-installing-wsus-sp1.md

 A little post mortem analysis further revealed the following event on COLOSSUS:

+{{< blockquote "font-italic" >}}

-> Event Type: Information
+Event Type: Information
-> Event Source: MsiInstaller
+Event Source: MsiInstaller
-> Event Category: None
+Event Category: None
-> Event ID: 11724
+Event ID: 11724
-> Date: 3/22/2008
+Date: 3/22/2008
-> Time: 7:17:29 AM
+Time: 7:17:29 AM
-> Computer: COLOSSUS
+Computer: COLOSSUS
-> Description:
+Description:
-> Product: Microsoft Windows Server Update Services 3.0 -- Removal completed successfully.
+Product: Microsoft Windows Server Update Services 3.0 -- Removal completed successfully.

+{{< /blockquote >}}

 Ah, yes...now it was all coming back to me.
 On the morning of March 22nd, I decided         to install WSUS Service Pack 1 (SP1).
 Since I did not encounter any errors during         the install, it appears that WSUS SP1 is the likely culprit for the missing **SelfUpdate** virtual directory.